Crossroads Arts District

 Art is everywhere you look.
 The party in the streets?
 That’s First Fridays, one of the nation’s largest free art crawls, featuring more than 70 shops and galleries that stay open late in the 20-block area.
 Those soaring arches in the sky?
 Meet the Kauffman Center for the Performing Arts, the pièce de résistance and the city’s sleek new address for theater, music and dance.

 There’s more to the district than just art, though.
 Relive your childhood at Up-Down or Tapcade at Crossroads, arcade bars serving up nostalgia and craft brews thanks to tons of classic arcade games and extensive beer menus.
 Or book a tour at Tom’s Town Distilling Company, a distillery inspired by Prohibition-era spirit(s) and style.

 Where to shop

 What to eat

 Restaurant choices in the Crossroads make up an eclectic gallery all their own.
 History is served at delightfully reimagined venues like The Rieger and Fiorella’s Jack Stack Barbecue.
 Not a carnivore?
 Café Gratitude is a must for veggie lovers thanks to its 100-percent organic vegan fare.
-Sample what’s cooking from celebrity chefs Lidia Bastianich (of Lidia’s), Michael Corvino (of Corvino Supper Club & Tasting Room) and Michael Smith (of Michael Smith Restaurant and Extra Virgin).
+Sample what’s cooking from celebrity chefs Lidia Bastianich (of Lidia’s), Michael Corvino (of Corvino Supper Club & Tasting Room) and Michael Smith (of Farina) help keep KC on the culinary map.

 Thirsty?
 Libations of the vine are paramount at Tannin Wine Bar + Kitchen while The Jacobson constructs crowd-pleasing craft cocktails (and delicious food to boot).
 Messenger Coffee Co. has the pick-me-up you need to keep your day going with drinks made using freshly roasted beans.